dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ### **Filters**

-To ensure that all metrics reflect meaningful on-court roles as opposed to random, short-term appearances, the following filters were applied:
+To ensure all metrics reflect meaningful on-court roles as opposed to random, short-term appearances, the following filters were applied:
 - A player must play **at least 12 minutes** in a game for that game to be included
 - A player must play **at least 20 games** during the regular season for that player to be included